srirag-vuppala/Cal-Poly-VPN-Linux-CLI-Tool/README.md

 ## Description

-There is ~~minimal~~ **NO** support for the Cal Poly's VPN for linux users so I wrote a simple script that'll be able to start and stop the VPN.
+Unfortunately there is ~~minimal~~ **NO** support for the Cal Poly's VPN for linux users so I wrote a simple script that'll be able to start and stop the VPN.
-* Additionally it'll work without having to give it my credentials each and every single time.
+* Additionally it'll work without having to give it my credentials every single time.

 ## Getting Started